June 16–October 7, 2018

 Image: Josef Albers, Variant / Adobe: 4 Central Warm Colors Surrounded by 2 Blues, 1948.
 Josef Albers Museum Quadrat Bottrop © The Josef and Anni Albers Foundation/ VG Bild-Kunst, Bonn 2018.

-The work of Josef Albers is currently on view at the Guggenheim Museum in New York in the solo exhibition Josef Albers in Mexico.
-The exhibition presents photographs, photo collages, canvases, and works on paper relating to Josef Albers's many visits to Mexico—a place that struck him, as he later wrote to his former Bauhaus colleague Vasily Kandinsky, as "the promised land of abstract art."
+Josef Albers in Mexico travels to the Peggy Guggenheim Collection in Venice from the Solomon R. Guggenheim Museum in New York, where its debut presentation met with critical acclaim.
+The exhibition features photographs, photo collages, canvases, and works on paper relating to Josef Albers's many visits to Mexico—a place that struck him, as he later wrote to his former Bauhaus colleague Vasily Kandinsky, as "the promised land of abstract art."
 A major review by Roberta Smith in The New York Times describes "a quietly stunning exhibition at the Guggenheim Museum that contrasts Albers's little-known photographs of the great Mesoamerican monuments of Mexico with his glowing abstract paintings."

 A Guggenheim publication accompanying Josef Albers in Mexico features essays by Lauren Hinkson, who curated the exhibition, and Joaquín Barriendos, a map, and reproductions of works in the show.
 These are organized by region based on the pre-Columbian archaeological sites that the Alberses frequented.
-Related public programs at the museum include curator's tours of the show.
+Related public programs at the Guggenheim in New York included curator's tours of the show.